mutlukurt/lingospark-landing/README.md

 This project is created for educational purposes.
 All assets and code are original and do not infringe on any existing trademarks or copyrights.

 ### Asset Attribution
-- **Mascot Design**: Original blue owl character created specifically for LingoSpark
+- **Mascot Design**: Original blue owl character created specifically for LinguaLearn
 - **Icons**: Lucide React (MIT License)
 - **Fonts**: Google Fonts (Open Font License)
 - **3D Elements**: Custom low-poly shapes using React Three Fiber